1. What Is Recreation Therapy (RT)?

 9. How does licensure differ from certification?

-Certification is a voluntary process for the professional and the organization at which the professional is employed.
-Licensure is mandatory for the professional to practice Recreation Therapy in/for any organization offering Recreation Therapy services.
+Certification, in general, is a voluntary process for a professional and the organization at which the professional is employed.
+In the state of California an individual must be certified to work as an RTC or CTRS.
+Licensure would make it mandatory for the professional to practice Recreation Therapy in/for any organization offering Recreation Therapy services.
 In addition, with licensure organizations are mandated to hire only licensed Recreation Therapists to provide Recreation Therapy services.

 10. Why is California considering licensure for recreation therapy?
 What other states have licensure for Recreation Therapy?